kevinb1989/minierp/readme.md

 ## Create a new order

 In order to create a new order via a json request, you may use Chrome Advanced REST client.
-Please send a POST application/json request to 'orders' route.
+Please send a POST application/json request to 'orders' route (or http://128.199.240.188/orders).

 Unfortunately, I have a problem validating the body of the request against a json schema.
 So the pattern of a request body has to match exactly the schema given in the technical test specs.